We have a new Carhartt WIP website for customers in the US and Canada. Now offering domestic shipping and returns. Check

-Logistics - The warehouse is fully equipped with state of the art technology in order to make the packing of our products as efficient as possible.
+Logistics - Our warehouse is fully equipped with state-of-the-art technology to reduce waste.
 All of the boxes that we use to dispatch our products are made out of 65–77% recycled material depending on the size of the box.
-For overseas shipping, we use ocean transport – and only in exceptional cases do we use air freight.
+For overseas transport we use shipping – and only in exceptional cases do we use air freight.
 We also ensure that containers are full before being shipped out.

 Green Energy - Since 2005, the rooftop of our headquarters, our warehouse and our outlet in Weil am Rhein have gradually been covered with solar panels, which today represents a surface of approximately ten thousand square meters.
 This enables us to generate roughly 1.3 million kWh of energy per year, which can provide about 430 German households with electricity.
 Due to broader renewable energy legislation in Germany, the electricity sourced by our solar panels has to be fed into the general network.
 However, in an effort to further reduce our environmental impact, we reviewed our energy choices and now use solely green electricity from water power for all our locations at headquarter level.

 As a premium brand, Carhartt WIP is committed to conducting business in a fair and ethical manner.
 Consistent with this commitment, we have established this Code of Conduct as a minimum set of standards for both our internal operations as well as our business partners.
 This Code is based on internationally accepted labour standards, including the International Labour Organization’s Core Conventions and the Universal Declaration of Human Rights.
 While this Code establishes minimum standards, we aspire to partner with companies that share our corporate values and are committed to continuously improving and environmental practices.

 As used herein, the term supplier is defined broadly to cover the full range of Carhartt WIP's supply chain partners, including cut and sew suppliers that provide finished garments, direct and “nominated” suppliers of fabrics, trims and other raw materials, licensing partners, transportation and logistics providers and other supply chain partners.